armory/se-armory-quick-start/README.md

 There are a few options to quickly install Armory Spinnaker.
 This Spinnaker quick start creates a minimally functional instance of Spinnaker with Armory components (_This deployment of Armory Spinnaker requires an entitlement license from Armory for commercial use_).
 It provides no security configuration and leverages an insecure object store.
 It is intended to provide you with a quick and easy method to tour the Spinnaker management console and ability to configure a basic pipeline.

 For more in-depth configuration, we recommend cloning the [Armroy kustomize patch repo](https://github.com/armory/spinnaker-kustomize-patches) for Spinnaker.
-The kustomize repo includes shell scripts to simplify the process of deploying and configuring Spinnaker.
+The kustomize repo includes shell scripts to simplify the process of deploying and maintaing a fully configured Spinnaker service.

 If you do not have a K8s cluster that meets these minimum prerequisites, you can use the quick start with [Minnaker](https://github.com/armory/minnaker).
-Minnaker  automatically installs self-contained Kubernetes and Spinnaker on a single linux VM.
+Minnaker automatically installs self-contained Kubernetes and Spinnaker on a single linux VM and leverages the kustomize repo for configuration.

 ## Prerequisites